jouho/GEO_NLP/README.md

     │      datasets you saved
 ```

 Here are the grading criteria:

-1\.
-Execute from `010_text_reader.py` to `062_word_vis.py` with the same data used in tutorial.
+1. Execute from `010_text_reader.py` to `062_word_vis.py` with the same data used in tutorial.
 Save your data under folder of your choice.
 The generated data will be later used to compare with the data generated using `native-seattle` files.
 (POINT 15)

-2\.
-Execute from `010_text_reader.py` to `040_word_cloud_creator.py` with downloaded `native-seattle` data.
+2. Execute from `010_text_reader.py` to `040_word_cloud_creator.py` with downloaded `native-seattle` data.
 After this, you are required to complete one of the followings with `native-seattle` data: `4.
 Spatial dimension of sense of place`, `5.
 Social Network analysis`, or `6.
 Word Embeddings`.
 Save newly created data with reasonable file names under folder of your choice.
 (POINT 15)

-3\.
-In the `readme.md` file, write a summary of your result, as well as the comparison between the two books.
+3. In the `readme.md` file, write a summary of your result, as well as the comparison between the two books.
 (POINT 20)

 [Here](https://github.com/jouho/Place-context-analysis-using-NLP) is an example of my analysis using the techniques above.

 **Note:** Lab assignments are required to be submitted electronically to Canvas unless stated otherwise.
 Efforts will be made to have them graded and returned within one week after they are submitted.
-Lab assignments are expected to be completed by the due date. ***A late penalty of at least 10 percentage units will be taken off each day after the due date.*** If you have a genuine reason(known medical condition, a pile-up of due assignments on other courses, ROTC, athletics teams, job interview, religious obligations etc.) for being unable to complete work on time, then some flexibility is possible.
+Lab assignments are expected to be completed by the due date. **_A late penalty of at least 10 percentage units will be taken off each day after the due date._** If you have a genuine reason(known medical condition, a pile-up of due assignments on other courses, ROTC, athletics teams, job interview, religious obligations etc.) for being unable to complete work on time, then some flexibility is possible.
 However, if in my judgment you could reasonably have let me know beforehand that there would likely be a delay, and then a late penalty will still be imposed if I don't hear from you until after the deadline has passed.
 For unforeseeable problems, I can be more flexible.
 If there are ongoing medical, personal, or other issues that are likely to affect your work all semester, then please arrange to see me to discuss the situation.
 There will be NO make-up exams except for circumstances like those above.

 ## References

-* Thrush, C., 2017.
+-   Thrush, C., 2017.
 Native Seattle: Histories from the crossing-over place.
-Accessed from https://muse.jhu.edu/book/10411.
+Accessed from <https://muse.jhu.edu/book/10411>.
 University of Washington Press.

-* Atkins, G., 2011.
+-   Atkins, G., 2011.
 Gay Seattle: Stories of exile and belonging.
-Accessed from https://muse.jhu.edu/book/40703.
+Accessed from <https://muse.jhu.edu/book/40703>.
 University of Washington Press.